pts/tinyveracrypt/README.txt

 Q32.
 Which crypto backend library does tinyveracrypt use?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""
-tinyveracrypt has pure Python code embedded for:
+tinyveracrypt has pure Python code embedded for all the ciphers, hashes and other algorithms (e.g. PBKDF2 and key splitting to anti-forensic stripes).

-* ciphers: aes-xts-plain64 and aes-cbc-essiv:sha256
-* hashes: sha512, sha256 and sha1
-* PBKDF2
-* key splitting to anti-forensic stripes
+See also Q4 for a full list of these algorithms.

 tinyveracrypt use C extensions instead of the embedded Python code, if available: